-- The Load Weighted Energy component is the load weighted average PJM locational marginal price (LMP). - The Capacity component is the average price per MWh of Reliability Pricing Model (RPM) payments in the first three months of 2010. - The Transmission Service Charge component is the average price per MWh of network integration charges and firm and non firm point to point transmission service. - The Operating Reserve (Uplift) component is the average price per MWh of day ahead and real time operating reserve charges. - The Reactive component is the average cost per MWh of reactive supply and voltage control from generation and other sources.
+- The Load Weighted Energy component is the real time load weighted average PJM locational marginal price (LMP). - The Capacity component is the average price per MWh of Reliability Pricing Model (RPM) payments in the first six months of 2010. - The Transmission Service Charge component is the average price per MWh of network integration charges and firm and non firm point to point transmission service.7